zamine-dots/zamine-dots/README.md

 ## Hi, I'm Amine

-🚀 First-year Computer Science student at FSM, exploring the world of code.<br/>
+🚀 Computer Science student at FSM, exploring the world of code.<br/>
 💡 Passionate about problem-solving, algorithms, and building cool projects.<br/>
 🛠️ Continuously learning and improving with every line of code!<br/>